Discover All-Inclusive Luxury at TRS Ibiza Hotel

 Are you ready to live the ultimate all-inclusive luxury stay in Ibiza?
 Let yourself be carried away by your desires and break free from routine at TRS Ibiza Hotel, an experience you will never forget.

-The TRS Ibiza Hotel is located just a few kilometres from San Antoni, on the west coast of Ibiza.
-Here you can enjoy the turquoise water and white sandy beaches of Cala Gració, or discover other hidden coves, awesome cliffs and breathtaking sunsets.
+Surrounding TRS Ibiza Hotel you can enjoy the turquoise water and white sandy beaches of Cala Gració, or discover other hidden coves, awesome cliffs and breathtaking sunsets.

 Opened in 2022, TRS Ibiza Hotel is nestled in an extraordinary setting, offering superb gastronomy, dedicated butler service, and unforgettable Mediterranean sunsets.
 The hotel features a 24-hour reception, a gym, currency exchange, a luggage room, concierge services, bellman service, and wake-up calls.
-Guests can also enjoy amenities such as early check-in and late check-out options, car rental, parking facilities, a spa, and laundry services.
-Additionally, there's a newly introduced pet-friendly service allowing dogs up to 10kg (extra charges apply).
+Guests can also enjoy with an extra charge amenities such as: early check-in and late check-out options, car rental, parking facilities, a spa, laundry services and a newly introduced pet-friendly service allowing dogs up to 10kg.

 Exquisite Gastronomy